lxsameer/blog/src/_posts/2014-11-29-fatty-liver.md

 experienced before humans loss weight in diet priods but the lost weight will find its way back when diet finished.

-After 3 years of that insident I started *Kyokushin Karate*, one of the most brutal, heavy and tough sport possible.
+After 3 years of that insident I started **Kyokushin Karate**, one of the most brutal, heavy and tough sport possible.
 Also I was in a diet most of time.
 I lost weight a lot but as soon as I end the dient I gain weight again.
 I always was curious why is that ?
 I try really hard but as soon as I ending the diet I gain weight again.

-Week ago I found out the truth behind this problem. *Liver* is the most important body part responsible for storing extra energy of food as fat, and burning fat and produce energy when body needs it.
+Week ago I found out the truth behind this problem. **Liver** is the most important body part responsible for storing extra energy of food as fat, and burning fat and produce energy when body needs it.

+In this era most when most of us eats fast foods, breath posine instead of air and lots of other reasons, Most of humans are suffering from a fatty liver in different levels.
+A fatty liver can't do its job perfectly, So it can't burn fat correctly, And that's because after a diet people gains weight again.
+No matter how hard they try.

+Ok now what's can we do ?